mdkrajnak/chibicm/doc/notes.md

 chibicu private keys are stored in $CU/<crt-name>-key.pem.
 Where crt-name in the DN of the certificate.

-Theefore in order to use chibica to sign user certs with an intemediate crt the intermediate data must me imported into the $CA directory.
+Theefore in order to use chibica to sign user certs with an intemediate crt the intermediate data must be imported into the $CA directory.
 ```
 chibica import --in myintermediate.pem
 ```